-Though the Crown Prince made an outrageous decision to allow female historians in the palace, it paved the way for the noble family to seek their purpose and usefulness as a human being albeit the most uncomfortable situations.
+Though the Crown Prince made an outrageous decision to allow female historians in the palace, it paved the way for the noble family to seek their purpose and usefulness as human beings even in the most uncomfortable situations.

-They may be born from a wealthy family but they weren’t swayed with it and chose to go through the obstacles to become the best historians that started a revolution.
+They may be born from a wealthy family but they weren’t swayed by it and chose to go through the obstacles to become the best historians that started a revolution.

 Through that, their sense of being and self-actualization matter more than money, power, and fame brought by their background—a shallow reason for living.

 Suggested Post: What Is Content Writing?
 Best Ways To Improve Writing That Sells